Configuring the on-premises gateway for high availability

 For more information about configuring the URL for Entuity, see Integrating with Entuity via webhook.

-To configure on-premises gateway instances for high availability with the BMC Helix object storage
+To configure on-premises gateway instances for HA with BMC Helix object storage

 - Log on to the on-premises gateway instance that you want to add as the primary instance.